Deadly San Marcos apartment fire wasn't an accident; authorities offering $10K reward

 SAN MARCOS, TEXAS — Four months following a deadly fire at the Iconic Village Apartments in San Marcos, the Bureau of Alcohol.
 Tobacco, Firearms and Explosives has confirmed that the blaze was intentionally set, and they are offering reward money for information that is useful in the ongoing criminal investigation.

-"We are 100 percent confident that this was intentionally set," said ATF Special Agent in Charge Fred Milanowski.
+"We are 100 percent confident that this was intentionally set," ATF Special Agent in Charge Fred Milanowski said.
 He added that the ATF spent 10 days at the scene of the crime gathering evidence and information from witnesses to come to the conclusion that the fire wasn't an accident.

 RELATED: Fatal San Marcos apartment fire being investigated as criminal act